medic/cht-android/README.md

 ## Debug Xwalk with Android Studio

 1. Select a Xwalk flavor in `Build` > `Select Build Variant`.
-2. Disable Android Jetifier: The Xwalk flavor uses the old Android Support Library (android.support.*)
+2. Disable Android Jetifier: The Xwalk flavor uses the old Android Support Library (android.support.*).

 a.
 Navigate to `Settings` or `Preferences` > `Build, Execution, Deployment` > `Compiler`.
 b.
 Add `-Pandroid.enableJetifier=false` in the `Command-line Options` field (remember to remove this when debugging with Webview).
 c.
 Click `OK` save changes.

 3. Click the debug button in the toolbar.

 # Testing - Instrumentation Tests (UI Tests)